iposton/angular-senators-votes/README.md

 ### Setup Angular-Material's md-datepicker
 When I ask the congress api for a senator's vote history it returns 100 objects which is a lot of content to scroll through.
 Showing the votes by a selected date would be a better user experience.
 You can allow a user to select a date by using an amazing date-picker feature built into the angular-material library.

-In this project I am using the most up-to-date version of angular-material which is basically a library of css and javascript that works well with angular.js apps to help give them a clean look and responsive design. `bower install angular-material --save` and link the css library and js library in index.html.
+In this project I am using the most up-to-date version of angular-material which is basically a library of css and javascript that works well with angular.js apps to help give them a clean look and responsive design. `bower install angular-material --save` and link the css library and js library in index.html and add `'ngMaterial'` to the app module.

 ```html